eeoooue/hons-moorhouse-p/README.md

 MAli is a software tool for performing [Multiple Sequence Alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment) iteratively.

-MAli supports FASTA and CLUSTAL formats for sequence input, and outputs alignments in FASTA.
+The executable accepts sequence inputs in FASTA and CLUSTAL, and can output alignments in either of these file formats.

 ### Screenshot